 "Chronic itch, which occurs in many medical conditions and in response to certain drugs, affects millions of Americans, yet its causes are poorly understood.
 Now, investigators funded in part by the NIH's National Institute of Arthritis and Muscul"...

 Medical Editor: John P. Cunha, DO, FACOEP

-Mycelex (clotrimazole) is used to treat and prevent yeast infections of the mouth and throat.
-It is an antifungal medication.
-This medication is available in generic form.
-Common side effects include nausea, vomiting, mild itching, or an unpleasant sensation in the mouth.
+Mycelex (clotrimazole) is an antifungal medication used to treat and prevent yeast infections of the mouth and throat.
+Mycelex is available in generic form.
+Common side effects of Mycelex include:

 Our Mycelex (clotrimazole) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.